 Welcome to Year 10

 Student progress is closely monitored throughout the year via a termly tracking system.
 Reports are sent out to parents detailing current grades alongside behaviour, effort, homework and progress scores.
 Students who are underachieving or illustrating a range of concerns will have meetings arranged between myself, the student and their parents.
-We are putting together intervention groups to support the students who require further support, however we also aim to drive forward our highest achievers ensuring nobody feels devalued or unsupported.
+We will create intervention groups to support the students who require further support, however we also aim to drive forward our highest achievers, ensuring everyone is able to achieve their full potential.
 Achievements will be celebrated during assemblies from an academic viewpoint as well as from the extra-curricular activities in which students participate.
-It is important to be positive and enthusiastic about all types of interests that our students possess, therefore I make it my duty to take the time to discuss the interests that students in the year group have.
+It is important to be positive and enthusiastic about all types of interests that our students possess, therefore I make it my duty to take the time to discuss the interests and ambitions that students in the year group have.

 Achievement Team Leader